standardhealth/cimpl-doc/docs/cimpl6Reference.md

 <!-- TODO: Find MAJOR release differences -->

-### Namespaces
+## Namespaces
 CIMPL organizes information into namespaces.
-A namespace conventionally denoted by the authoring organization and the broad category of elements the namespace defines, delineated by a period.
+A namespace is conventionally denoted by the authoring organization and the broad category of elements the namespace defines, delineated by a period.
 Namespaces must begin with a lowercase character.
 For example:
 ```
-Namespace: shr.oncology
+Namespace: shr.lab
 ```
->**Note:** The organization name is recommended but not required (e.g., `Namespace: oncology` is also allowed).
+>**Note:** The organization name is recommended but not required (e.g., `Namespace: lab` is also allowed).

-### File Types
+## File Types
-Model information in CIMPL is stored in one of the following files types:
+Model information in CIMPL is stored in the following three file types:
-* Data Element files (.txt): contain definitions of model elements, which map to FHIR profiles and extensions.
+* Class files (.txt): contain definitions of CIMPL classes, which map to FHIR profiles and extensions.
 * Value Set files (.txt): contain definitions of value sets defined in the namespace.
-* Mapping files (.txt): contain information on how the CIMPL data element relate to FHIR resources, profiles, and elements.
+* Map files (.txt): contain information on how the CIMPL models relate to FHIR resources, profiles, and elements.

-Each namespace will have one or more data element file, and zero or more value set and mapping files.
+Each namespace will typically have one or more class files, and if needed, a value set and map file.

-### Naming Conventions
+## Naming Conventions
-#### File names
+### File Names
 File names must begin with lower case and typically include the namespace:

-* Data Element files: `namespace.txt` or `namespace_something.txt`
+* Class files: `namespace.txt` or `namespace_something.txt`
 * Value Set files: `namespace_vs.txt` or `namespace_something_vs.txt`
 * Mapping files: `namespace_map.txt` or `namespace_something_map.txt`